Pantakit-Joseph/Pantakit-Joseph.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am Joseph Pantakit Malitong This student from Computer Engineering and AI Department at Mahanakorn University of technology.
-Back-end development, DevOps are my thing.
-Having solid roots in these fields, look forward to leveraging this knowledge into solving real problems or cutting edge projects.
+Hello, I'm Joseph Pantakit Malitong, a student in the Computer Engineering and AI Department at Mahanakorn University of Technology.
+I specialize in back-end development and DevOps.
+With a solid foundation in these fields, I'm eager to leverage my knowledge to solve real-world problems and contribute to cutting-edge projects.

-What i studied

-I am currently doing a B.Eng. in Computer Engineering and Artificial Intelligence at Mahanakorn University of Technology.
-It has been an exciting adventure chasing down Artificial Intelligence, Software Engineering, Systems Design, Data Structures and Algorithms, Databases, Fundamentals of Data Science in Academic Journey.
-I have learned from projects in my studies as well.

 ## Skills and Expertise

-Fav topics to write:

-- Programming Languages: JavaScript, PHP, SQL, Python, C++
+- **Programming Languages:** JavaScript, PHP, SQL, Python, C++
-- Frameworks: Vue.js, CodeIgniter, Nuxt, Express.js, Fastapi
+- **Frameworks:** Vue.js, CodeIgniter, Nuxt.js, Express.js, FastAPI
-- Tools: Git Version Control System, GitHub, GitLab, Jenkins, Node js
+- **Tools & Technologies:** Git, GitHub, GitLab, Jenkins, Node.js

 ## Personal Interests

-Reading while the desk remember coding personal project aside from my study.
-Keeping me balanced and sparks ideas to keep growing.
+Beyond my academic pursuits, I enjoy reading and working on personal coding projects.
+These activities help me maintain a balanced lifestyle while sparking new ideas and fostering continuous growth.